-Executive Director, Maury P. (at the Central Office/Intergroup Conference), Patrick (sub) The upcoming Volunteer Appreciation Dinner, hosted by IFAA, will be on November 9, 2019.
-6:00 pm to 9:00 pm at the First Unitarian Universalist Center, 1187 Franklin Street in San Francisco.
+Executive Director, Maury P. (at the Central Office/Intergroup Conference), Patrick (sub) The upcoming Volunteer Appreciation Dinner, hosted by IFAA, will be in November in San Francisco.
 The Board will bring entrees and the IGRs will bring side dishes.
 It is a lovely event!

 Intergroup Committee Reports

 The Point, John B. Call for November articles on the topic of the 11th Step/Tradition/Concept.
 Contact